 Predicting energy demand is key for planning the development of entire economies but getting it right is not straightforward.
 Junior Isles hears about a cutting-edge project that could go some way to delivering greater accuracy.

-ccurately predicting future energy demand is crucial, not only for planning new generation but also for predicting carbon emissions.
+A ccurately predicting future energy demand is crucial, not only for planning new generation but also for predicting carbon emissions.
 Existing forecasting methods and tools, however, tend to be static as opposed to dynamic i.e. they do not take into account the development of households.
 But a pioneering project looks set to change that.

-looks set to change that.

-Nottingham Trent University in the United Kingdom has developed a tool that brings a lot more accuracy to predicting energy demand with the development of a forecasting tool that can predict an individual's or an entire city's energy needs ten years in advance.
+Nottingham Trent University in the United Kingdom has developed a tool that brings a lot more accura-cy to predicting energy demand with the development of a forecast-ing tool that can predict an individual's or an entire city's energy needs ten years in advance.
+Moulay Larbi Chalal, a PhD candidate at the university, used data from more than 6000 households over a 17-year period to monitor how people's requirements for gas electricity evolve over the and course of a lifetime.